soniabrami/toddmotto.github.io/_posts/2013-11-09-apollo-js-standalone-class-manipulation-api-for-html5-and-legacy-dom.md

 When I first wrote the APIs to allow you to create your own class manipulation functions, I used some _while_ loops, and the implementation was good, not great.
 I'm going to look at the _removeClass_ function now, and show you the difference in the new API.

 #### Old API:
 The old API was complex, but worked fantastically.
-It's important to note than when using a library that handles classes, that it actually removes _all_ instances and doesn't assume the class exists just onces.
+It's important to note than when using a library that handles classes, that it actually removes _all_ instances and doesn't assume the class exists just once.

 {% highlight javascript %}
 function hasClass(elem, className) {